ipfs/specs/src/routing/kad-dht.md

 (ASNs).
 This measure helps mitigate Sybil attacks and enhances the network’s resilience.

-A recommended approach is to impose the following limits:
+Implementations SHOULD impose the following limits:

 * **Globally**, a maximum of `3` nodes sharing the same IP grouping should be allowed in the routing table.